Giuseppe Benedetto Cottolengo: Charitable work

 He also founded monasteries, convents, communities of priests, communities of brothers, and organised groups of lay volunteers.
 His legacy of charity stands today at the heart of Turin city as a sign of what it means to love and serve others in an evangelical way.

 Death

-Don Cottolengo contracted typhoid while assisting his patients and died in Chieri, Piedmont on April 30, 1842.
+Don Cottolengo contracted typhoid while assisting his patients and died in Chieri on 30 April 1842.